-Using this step along with any of the other steps is a good idea.
+Calling the customer is always a good idea.
 You can also use a service such as 411.com to make sure the phone number is located in the same area code as the billing address.
 Fraudulent customers often use non-valid phone numbers.
 If someone answers the phone, then ask them some simple questions about their order and see how they respond.
 Do they know the addresses, phone number, email, and name they used?
 Are they struggling to give you simple pieces of information?

 Verify that the billing and shipping addresses match

 A fraudster is likely going to provide a shipping address that does not match the billing address.
 You can use Google Maps to map out addresses and visualize the distance between them.
-If the distance between two addresses is significant (different continents, for example), then it is possible that the order is fraudulent.
-However, keep in mind that legitimate shoppers sending a gift or buying on behalf of someone else might have different addresses.
+If the distance between two addresses is significant (different continents, for example), then the order is fraudulent.
+Keep in mind that legitimate shoppers sending a gift or buying on behalf of someone else might have different addresses.

 Check if multiple orders use different billing addresses for the same shipping address